 Make up the hollandaise sauce in a small pan.
 Then fry up a few slices of bacon, chop them up finely and add to the pan.

-Add in 1 T. of horseradish, or more if you like it really spicy, a tablespoon of fresh lemon juice and it’s done.
+Add horseradish, or more if you like it really spicy, a tablespoon of fresh lemon juice and your sauce is done.

 Next I threw together a quick beer batter, dip the oysters in and start frying.

-Serve the fried oysters with a spoonful of the bacon-horseradsih hollandaise on top and some more bacon bits and parsley.
+Once you have fried all the oysters, serve them with a spoonful of the bacon-horseradsih hollandaise on top and some more bacon and parsley.

 For the Beer Batter